 - A lack of interest in previously important activities or relationships

 - Avoiding friends and family, choosing instead to spend time alone or with new people who use drugs

 - A change in appearance; a sudden weight loss or gain or abandoning self-care, wearing dirty clothes, not washing hair or showering

 - Rapid or slurred speech, difficulty in following what the user is saying, perhaps jumping from topic to topic without any clear links

-- Periods of depression and anxiety which are unexplained, unexpected and unmanageable
+- Periods of depression and anxiety that are unexplained, unexpected, and unmanageable

 Treatment options for prescription medication addiction

-It can be incredibly difficult for a person to admit that they have an addiction to prescription medication, firstly to themselves, and then to their friends, family and professionals.
-Add to that the uncertainty and fear that surrounds the process of getting help for addiction and it can seem unsurmountable.
-Although the idea may be terrifying at first, you can be assured that the professionals you will find at Beachcomber will treat you with respect, compassion and understanding.
+It can be incredibly difficult for a person to admit that they have an addiction to prescription medication, firstly to themselves and then to their friends, family, and medical professionals.
+Add to that the uncertainty and fear surrounding the process of getting help for addiction, and it can seem insurmountable.
+Although the idea may be terrifying initially, you can be assured that the professionals you will find at The Beachcomber will treat you with respect, compassion, and understanding.

 - Inpatient Residential Treatment